IMPORTANT NOTE re blogs on COVID-19

 - Terms of the furlough.
 Furloughed employees “cannot undertake work for, or on behalf, of the organisation or any linked or associated organisation.
 This includes providing services or generating revenue.”

 - Conditions of a person’s contract.
-You can re-employ and furlough people who were on fixed-term contracts.
-You can do this if either (a) their contract expired after 28 February 2020 and an RTI payment submission for the employee was notified to HMRC on or before 28 February 2020 or (b) their contract expired after 19 March 2020 and an RTI payment submission for the employee was notified to HMRC on or before 19 March 2020
+You could re-employ and furlough people who were on fixed-term contracts.
+You could do this if either (a) their contract expired after 28 February 2020 and an RTI payment submission for the employee was notified to HMRC on or before 28 February 2020 or (b) their contract expired after 19 March 2020 and an RTI payment submission for the employee was notified to HMRC on or before 19 March 2020

 Watch out for elephant traps!